What Is Electronic Waste?

 However, many electronic devices also contain several valuable elements, such as gold, silver, copper, cobalt, and others.
 According to the U.S. Environmental Protection Agency, 1 metric ton of circuit boards can include up to 800 times the amount of gold that is mined from 1 metric ton of ore.

-It should be no surprise then that experts estimated in 2016 that recoverable materials from global e-waste were worth more than $64 billion.
+It should be no surprise then that experts estimate that recoverable materials from global e-waste were worth more than $91 billion.
 Yet, only a fraction of those materials were recycled and instead were dumped in landfills.

 How To Dispose Of Electronic Waste